 - Have you gone over your degree audit with your adviser so you are sure you understand he requirements?

 - Periodically ask the student if he/she is still interested in that major.
 Note: It is much better to admit early on that you are undecided than to continue in a major that you don’t want.

 - As the student progresses into their sophomore year, ask if the student has considered doing an internship.

 - Have you begun to do informational interviewing in related occupations?
-Have you looked at Blugold Career Network?
+Have you looked at Blugold Career Link?

 - Have you joined a student organization related to the major?

 - Have you talked with your adviser about careers or grad schools?

 If the student is undeclared, ask: